|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 2) Failure to impose a tax on fossil CO2 emissions sufficient to keep fossil fuels in the ground;

 3) Failure to build sufficient non-fossil electricity generation capacity to replace fossil fuels;

-5) Failure to set aside and suitably zone sites suitable for the required nuclear generating stations, nuclear district heating plants and commuter railway parking lots;
+6) Failure to set aside and suitably zone sites suitable for the required nuclear electricity generating stations, nuclear district heating plants and commuter railway parking lots;

-8) Failure to plan for and build hydroelectric storage and power capacity and/or nuclear power capacity sufficient to meet the combined electrical and thermal power requirements at times when the wind does not blow and the sun does not shine;
+9) Failure to plan for and build hydroelectric storage and generation capacity and/or nuclear power capacity sufficient to meet the combined electrical and thermal power requirements at times when the wind does not blow and the sun does not shine;

 a) the law of conservation of energy;

 d) photon energy quantization;

 f) constraints on utility supplied power and energy;